Skip to content

 Model explanation – Explainable AI

 Decisions made by black-box machine learning models are difficult for humans to understand.
-In medicine in particular, however, it is important not to trust the models blindly.
-There is often an unintentional bias in the data that causes the models to draw incorrect conclusions.
-If, for example, more men than women had Covid-19 by chance in the training data, it could be that the gender of the patients is too strongly influenced in the decision.
+In medicine in particular, however, it is important not to blindly trust the models.
+There is often an unintentional bias in the data, for example, which causes the models to draw the wrong conclusions.
+If, for example, more men than women had been diagnosed with Covid-19 by chance in the training data, it could be that the gender of the patients was too strongly factored into the decision.

-CaTabRa therefore allows the importance of individual features to be determined with the help of the explain function.
+CaTabRa therefore allows the importance of individual features to be determined using the Explain function.
 SHAP is used for this by default.
 You can read about how this method works in detail in the technical article Explainable AI.
-In addition to the pure calculations, meaningful visualisations are also automatically created here.
+In addition to the pure calculations, meaningful visualizations are also created automatically.

 The figure below shows the feature importance scores of the Covid data for the five most important features.
-A point corresponds to a sample, with the colour representing the feature value (blue: low, red: high).
-The position on the x-axis shows how a feature for a particular sample affects the result.
-For example, the absence of glomerular filtration rate measurements (“MISSING_GFR”; a parameter that primarily measures kidney function) tends to indicate covid infection, and high age also seems to be an indicator for the dataset used.
-Overall, however, the prediction model looks at many different features rather than basing the decision on a few features.
+A point corresponds to a sample, with the color representing the feature value (blue: low, red: high).
+The position on the x-axis shows how a feature influences the result for a particular sample.
+For example, the absence of glomerular filtration rate measurements (“MISSING_GFR”; a parameter that primarily measures kidney function) tends to indicate a Covid infection, and old age also appears to be an indicator for the data set used.
+Overall, however, the prediction model pays attention to many different features instead of basing the decision on a few features.

-Machine learning models generally assume that new data to be predicted correspond to the distribution of the original training data.
-In reality, however, there are often so-called “domain shifts”, i.e. a change in the distribution of the data.
-The reason for this can be many things: The training data set was not representative enough, measurement methods have changed, characteristics change over time, etc. In any case, the model decisions in such cases are no longer trustworthy.
+Machine learning models generally assume that new data to be predicted corresponds to the distribution of the original training data.
+In reality, however, so-called “domain shifts” often occur, i.e. a change in the data distribution.
+There can be many reasons for this: The training data set was not representative enough, measurement methods have changed, characteristics change over time, etc. In any case, the model decisions are no longer reliable in such cases.
 CaTabRa therefore trains out-of-distribution (OOD) detectors to check how much a certain input differs from the training data.
-They are automatically applied when Apply (the prediction functionality) is called.
-This way, users know when they should better question model predictions.
+They are automatically applied when Apply (i.e. the prediction functionality) is called.
+This way, users know when they should question model predictions.

-With the Covid-19 data, it was found that models trained only on data at the beginning of the pandemic made worse predictions at later points in time.
-This could be because the virus has generally spread more widely in society, but also because new mutations have occurred.
-If only data from the first ten months of the pandemic are used for model training and the generated OOD detectors are then applied to data that also includes months eleven and twelve, changed distributions can be detected in 81 of a total of 95 continuous features.
+With the Covid-19 data, it was found that models that were only trained on data at the beginning of the pandemic made worse predictions at later points in time.
+This could be due to the fact that the virus has generally spread more in society, but also because new mutations have occurred.
+If only data from the first ten months of the pandemic are used for model training and the generated OOD detectors are subsequently applied to data that also includes months eleven and twelve, changed distributions can be detected for 81 of a total of 95 continuous features.

-Conclusion – Caution is needed when predicting Covid-19
+Conclusion – caution is advised when predicting Covid-19

-This is shown in the results of the original publication and is also evident when CaTabRa is used: Blood tests are a relatively good indicator of whether a person has Covid-19.
-However, this is only true as long as one can be sure that the characteristics of the virus and its spread will not change too much.
-As most people will have noticed, this is not the case in reality.
-Rapid spread of the virus, lockdowns and mutations could all lead to a change in distribution.
+This can be seen from the results of the original publication and is also evident when using CaTabRa: Blood tests are a relatively good indicator of whether a person has contracted Covid-19.
+However, this is only true as long as you can be sure that the characteristics of the virus and its spread will not change too much.
+However, as most people will have noticed, this is not the case in reality.
+A rapid spread of the virus, lockdowns and mutations could all lead to a change in distribution.
 It is therefore advisable to continuously check the quality of machine learning models on current data and to retrain them if necessary.

-It makes the evaluation of data easier and more efficient – you can quickly and easily gain insight into the data to determine, for example, whether the use of machine learning methods makes sense.
+It makes the evaluation of data simpler and more efficient – you can quickly and easily gain an insight into the data to determine, for example, whether the use of machine learning methods makes sense.

-It creates appealing visualisations that can be used as such directly in publications.
+It creates appealing visualizations that can be used directly in publications.

-Unlike similar cloud solutions, no sensitive data needs to be uploaded, everything happens locally.
+In contrast to similar cloud solutions, no sensitive data needs to be uploaded – everything happens locally.

-The focus is on flexibility: CaTabRa can be easily extended so that the process can be adapted by own methods.
+The focus is on flexibility: CaTabRa can be easily expanded so that the process can be adapted using your own methods.
 In addition, a variety of configurations are offered out-of-the-box.

-CaTabRa is also a Python library that provides the individual features as well as methods for data preparation via programming interfaces.
+CaTabRa is also a Python library that provides the individual features and methods for data preparation via programming interfaces.

-Those who want to try CaTabRa can find it on GitHub.
+If you want to try out CaTabRa, you can find it on GitHub.

 Sources